ju7stritesh/DETR_Vehicle_tailgating/README.md

 ---

-*This README mirrors the information provided in the repository without adding external details.*

 [1]: https://github.com/ju7stritesh/DETR_Vehicle_tailgating "GitHub - ju7stritesh/DETR_Vehicle_tailgating: This solution provides a way to track vehicles using transformer based Object detection and Tracking algorithm created by me for tailgating"